Earwig

 Earwig, photo: James Lindsey at Ecology of Commanster - CC BT-SA 3.0

-Earwig Crawling insects; the common earwig (Forficula auricularia) is native to Europe and western Asia.
-Earwigs (Forficulidae) belong to the (Dermaptera) and are active at night.
+Earwig – omnivorous insect; the common earwig (Forficula auricularia) is native to Europe.
+Earwigs (Forficulidae) belong to the earwig family (Dermaptera) and are active at night.

-Earwigs hide in flowers, behind loose bark and under leaves.
-They like a humid environment because they dry out quickly.
+Earwigs hide in flowers, behind loose tree bark and under leaves.
+They like a moist environment because they dry out quickly.
 Earwigs are omnivores: plants, animals and dead (plant) material.

-Peppers and paprikas are still prone to earwigs: they hide in the hollow fruit.
+Peppers sometimes suffer from earwigs: they hide in the hollow fruits.
 Earwigs also like to hide between the scales of the artichoke and in the flowers of the dahlia.

-Birds, frogs, mice, parasitic flies and spiders are the earwig’s natural enemies.
-Magpies, jays, blue tits and starlings especially like to eat them.
+Birds, frogs, mice, parasitoid wasps and spiders are the natural enemies of the earwig.
+They especially like to eat magpies, jays, great tits and starlings.

-Sometimes earwigs are welcome because they to control spider moths, for example.
+Sometimes earwigs are welcome because they combat spider moths, for example.

 Where to find